+Apartments are inappropriate and should be prohibited within this Character Area.
 As a policy, apartments should be located closer to activity nodes where the City desires to increase density, such as Downtown.
-This Character Area should prohibit apartments and remain single family in nature with single family detached homes and townhomes.
+This Character Area should remain single family in nature with single family detached homes and townhomes.